davidrbourke/KCAD/03. Deployments/README.md

 provisioner: kubernetes.io/gce-pd
 ```

-When a Pod is restarted or recreated, it is attached to the same Storage Class as before, so it provide stable storage.
+When a Pod is restarted or recreated, it is attached to the same Storage Class as before, so it provides stable storage.